 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D700 does not offer wifi capability.
+In contrast, the D700 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D700 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
+Both the D700 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D700 was replaced by the Nikon D800, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D700 and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.